 Component 3 – Composition.
 Students submit 2 compositions.
 One of which is a free composition and one is in response to a given brief.

 Component 3 makes up 25% of the A level grade

-Theatre productions are staged each year including whole school musical productions in conjunction with the Drama and Art departments.
 Students are encouraged to extend their musical experience and enjoyment by joining one or more of the groups which rehearse at lunchtime or after school each week.
-For instrumentalists there is a large Concert Band, a flourishing Big Band and several smaller groups, including a Saxophone Ensemble, String Ensemble, Pop choir and chamber choir.
+For instrumentalists there is a large Concert Band and a flourishing Big Band.
+For vocalist there are two choirs; Pop Choir and Chamber Choir.
+For pop musicians we have a Jam Club where students create their own pop bands.
+Alongside several smaller groups, including a Saxophone Ensemble and String Ensemble